TXST-SoftEng-RR1/cs5392-project/README.md

 You should see "CS5392 CTL Checker App says Hello World!"

+The application may also be built and ran from inside an IDE, to take advantage of debugging capabilities.

 ## Viewing the API documentation
 To view the available API endpoints and details about them: